Anirudh171202/Coronabot/chatbot/data/nlu.md

 - affected
 - major

-## intent:coronavirusmortaliltywhat
+## intent:mortaliltywhatrate
+- what is mortalilty rate for
-- for coronavirus
+- what is the mortalilty rate for
 - the mortalilty rate
--
-- coronavirus
+- mortalilty rate for
 - mortalilty
 - what
+- rate

-## intent:COVID19likelycatch
+## intent:likelycatchhow
+- how likely am catch
-- catch COVID-19
+- how likely am i to catch
 - how likely am
-- to catch COVID-19
+- to catch
-- COVID-19
 - likely
 - catch
+- how

-## intent:developingillnessrisk
+## intent:developingriskwho
+- who is at risk developing
+- who is at risk of developing the
 - of developing the
-- the illness
 - at risk of
 - developing
-- illness
 - risk

-## intent:protectshouldmyself
-- to protect myself
-- protect myself
-- protect
-- should
-- myself
+- who

-## intent:COVID19catchfrom
+## intent:catchfrompet
+- can catch from my pet?
-- catch COVID-19 from
+- can i catch from my pet?
-- i catch COVID-19
+- i catch from
-- COVID-19 from my
+- catch from my
-- COVID-19
+- my pet?
 - catch
 - from
+- pet?

-## intent:surviveviruslong
+## intent:survivelongdoes
+- how long does survive?
-- virus survive?
+- how long does the survive?
-- the virus survive?
+- the survive?
 - how long does
+- long does the
 - survive?
-- virus
 - long
+- does

 ## intent:contractsymptomsshould
+- what should do contract any symptoms
+- what should i do if i contract any of the symptoms
 - i contract any
 - the symptoms
 - what should i